connectedbits/process_pilot/README.md

 # Processable

 Processable is a BPMN/DMN workflow gem for Rails apps.

 ## Usage

-Processable executes BPMN documents created in the Processable Modeler.
-Once a process is defined in a BPMN document it can be started using the runtime.
+Processable `executes` BPMN documents `defined` in the Processable Modeler.
+The source of the document can then be loaded in the runtime and an instance can be created by starting the process.

 ```ruby
 process_instance = Processable::Runtime.new(sources: File.read('simple.bpmn')).start_process('SimpleProcess')